 Extracranial to Intracranial Flow through Flaps

-Beina Azadgoli, MS, Hyuma Leland, MD, Erik Wolfswinkel, MD, Brock Lanier, MD, Jonathan Russin, MD, Joseph Carey, MD.
+Beina Azadgoli, MS, Hyuma Leland, MD, Erik Wolfswinkel, MD, Don Hoang, MD, Brock Lanier, MD, Jonathan Russin, MD, Joseph Carey, MD

-Keck School of Medicine, University of Southern California, Los Angeles, CA, USA.
+Keck School of Medicine, University of Southern California, Los Angeles, CA

 Purpose: Extracranial-intracranial bypass is indicated in ischemic disease such as moyamoya, intracranial aneurysms requiring bypass, and neurovascular disorders.
 Soft tissue transfer is indicated for craniofacial trauma and tumors and in cases of indirect cerebral revascularization.
 Fascial, skin, omental, and muscle flaps have been used for these indications.
 In this series, we describe early results of flow through flaps for cerebral revascularization in conjunction with soft tissue reconstruction.